 Frequently Asked Questions

-Can I be forced to work overtime in South Africa?
+Can my employer force me to work overtime in South Africa?

 Is overtime double pay in South Africa?